gardener/gardener-extension-shoot-networking-filter/docs/usage/shoot-networking-filter.md

-# Register OpenID Connect provider in Shoot Clusters
+# Register Shoot Networking Filter Extension in Shoot Clusters

 ## Introduction
-Within a shoot cluster, it is possible to dynamically register OpenID Connect providers.
+Within a shoot cluster, it is possible to enable the networking filter.
 It is necessary that the Gardener installation your shoot cluster runs in is equipped with a `shoot-networking-filter` extension.
 Please ask your Gardener operator if the extension is available in your environment.

 ## Shoot Feature Gate